-In this interactive session, students will try their hand at our simulated fishing activity and observe the effects of fishing pressure on our fish stocks.
+In this interactive activity, students will try their hand at our simulated fishing activity and observe the effects of fishing pressure on our fish stocks.

-There are a number of rules and regulations that recreational fishers have to remember when going fishing.
+This activity asks students to apply several rules and regulations that recreational fishers must remember when going fishing.
 These are designed to ensure that fisheries in Western Australia are sustainable and that we have fish for the future.

 Cost $5.00 per student

 In Fishing for Sustainability, students participate in a multiple rounds of a simulated recreational fishing activity to observe how fishing practices affect fish stocks.
 Students will see the effects that carefully considered rules, or the lack thereof, have on fish populations.

 Through the completion of this activity students will learn:

 - How the Department’s fishing rules are designed to limit the total catch and protect fish at vulnerable stages in their lifecycle, or to totally protect vulnerable or rare species.